MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/office365-security-incident-response-overview.md

 Not all cyberattacks can be thwarted.
 Attackers are constantly looking for new weaknesses in your defensive strategy or they are exploiting old ones.
 Knowing how to recognize an attack allows you to respond to it faster, which shortens the duration of the security incident.

-This series of article helps you understand what a particular type of attack might look like in Office 365 and gives you steps you can take to respond.
+This series of article helps you understand what a particular type of attack might look like in Microsoft 365 and gives you steps you can take to respond.
 They are quick entry points to understanding:

 - What the attack is and how it works.